Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Future Directions

 \subsection{Generating Long Stories}

-Existing (knowledge-enhanced) story generation methods mostly target on very short stories, which can be noticed from Table~\ref{table:story_datasets}.
+Existing story generation practices mostly target very short stories, which can be noticed from Table~\ref{table:story_datasets}.
 The stories used in their works are often less than $1,000$ words.
-While in the real world, the stories humans read are usually much longer, and the limitation on length is a major obstacle for automatic story generation to be in a larger application.
+While in the real world, the stories humans read are actually much longer, and the limitation on length is a major obstacle for automatic story generation to be in a more extensive application.
 Generating long stories is difficult.
 The story needs to maintain a coherent throughout plot, preserve the same narrative style, and avoid inconsistency.
 Recently, Yang et al. \cite{yang2022} propose a Recursive Reprompting and Revision framework to generate long stories.
 As the first work to explicitly target long story generation, this work leaves promising room for further improvement and exploration, including a more abundant outline plan and more comprehensive inconsistency detection.